Tashiding

 Safety, Permits & Local Etiquette

-• Solo Female Traveller: Tashiding is generally safe, with friendly locals.
-Stick to populated areas, avoid late-night solo walks, and dress modestly near monasteries.
+• Solo Female Traveller: Tashiding is generally safe with friendly locals, but stick to populated areas, avoid late-night walks, and dress modestly to respect cultural norms.

 Hidden Tips Only Repeat Visitors Know

-• Carry cash—ATMs are scarce, and digital payments aren’t widely accepted in Tashiding.
+• Carry cash in small denominations; ATMs are non-existent in Tashiding, and digital payments aren’t widely accepted.

-• Wear sturdy shoes; trails around viewpoints can be uneven and slippery after rain.
+• Pack sturdy walking shoes—paths to monasteries and viewpoints can be uneven and slippery after rain.

 Frequently Asked Questions